As humans, we will never have complete control over what we feel, but we have a lot more influence over how we feel than you might have heard.

 Part Two takes your client through a similar guided meditation, but this time they will explore action tendencies that are related to a positive emotion instead.
 This allows you and your client to compare and contrast the two – how were they different?
 What did they notice about each?

-This Exploring Action Tendencies exercise can help your client connect the dots between a galvanizing event and the reaction they had to the event.
+This exercise can help your client connect the dots between a galvanizing event and the reaction they had to the event.
 Among other things, it can be particularly useful for clients who would like to target their impulsive tendencies or urges.
+The full Exploring Action Tendencies worksheet can be accessed in the Positive Psychology Toolkit©.

 This is another great handout for reminding yourself of the tools at your disposal to aid you in regulating your emotions.